Icseon/OProx/README.md

 # OProx
-This is a simple proxy that patches the process memory of Bots in realtime and runs a proxy alongside it.
+This is a simple proxy that patches the process memory of a robot fighting game in realtime and runs a proxy alongside it.
 One click.

 ## How to compile:
 `i686-w64-mingw32-gcc main.cpp -o dist/proxy.exe -m32 --verbose -lws2_32`